-The fights are exaggerated and over-the-top in Kengan Ashura, which makes them thrilling, but yet I still found them to be believable.
+The fights are exaggerated and over-the-top in Kengan Ashura, which makes them thrilling, but I still found them to be believable.
 While still very much rooted in reality, the fighters in Kegan Ashura are larger-than-life characters that have incredible abilities.

-Their strength as a fighter is not only emphasized through their appearance and character designs, but the added elements surrounding them whether it be an animal that represents their fighting style, an aura that surrounds them, etc. When it comes to any manga centered around any sport or fighting, this is something I always enjoy, because it showcases their abilities in a more abstract and interesting way.
+Their strength as a fighter is not only emphasized through their appearance and character designs but the added elements surrounding them whether it be an animal that represents their fighting style, an aura that surrounds them, etc. When it comes to any manga centered around any sport or fighting, this is something I always enjoy, because it showcases their abilities in a more abstract and interesting way.

 Holyland by Kouji Mori

 Holyland is reminiscent of all of the delinquent stories I enjoy mixed with a story about fighting, more specifically street fighting.
-The fighting styles in this manga are vast from boxing to Judo, so the opponents that Yuu comes up against force him to think differently, to adapt quickly in the situation, and this makes it interesting and unique from other manga that involve fighting.
+The fighting styles in this manga are vast from boxing to Judo, so the opponents that Yuu comes up against force him to think differently, and to adapt quickly to the situation, and this makes it interesting and unique from other manga that involve fighting.

-For me, Holyland was a very educational experience, because everything is explained well, but its not done in a way that feels sterile at all.
-The story unfolds beautifully, it gets straight into the thick of things, but still gives you enough back story that you feel connected to the characters.
+For me, Holyland was a very educational experience, because everything is explained well, but it’s not done in a way that feels sterile at all.
+The story unfolds beautifully, it gets straight into the thick of things, but still gives you enough backstory that you feel connected to the characters.

 Holyland‘s MC Yuu is one that has a somewhat typical back story, you know the kid who gets bullied and wants to become stronger type, but the way he goes about becoming stronger is not so typical at all.
 He heads out into the streets at night waiting for someone to try something with him and then fights them one on one.
 He doesn’t back away even though people, including himself, think of him as weak and it’s inspiring to watch him grow over the course of this series.

-Others start recognizing a difference in Yuu, even though he doesn’t even recognize it in himself and eventually he makes friends, most notably Shin who is an incredible guy and awesome character by the way, and as he fights on the streets, he comes more and more to life, but all of this violence of course, has its consequences.
+Others start recognizing a difference in Yuu, even though he doesn’t even recognize it in himself and eventually he makes friends, most notably Shin who is an incredible guy and awesome character by the way, and as he fights on the streets, he comes more and more to life, but all of this violence, of course, has its consequences.